levipereira/deepstream-yolo-e2e/README.md

 ### 🌟 New Feature: Python Bindings for Enhanced Application Development

-We have introduced **Python bindings** in this version, greatly simplifying the process of developing new applications. 🐍 With these bindings, you can easily customize and extend your application's capabilities, making it ideal for both rapid prototyping.
+We have introduced **Python bindings** in this version, significantly simplifying the process for users to develop and customize applications according to their specific needs. 🐍 With these bindings, users can easily extend their application's capabilities, making it ideal for rapid prototyping.

 ### 🎥 Special Feature: Direct YouTube Video Integration